-The best things to do in Jaco, Costa Rica are just one read away.
+The best things to do in Jaco Costa Rica are just one read away.
 Plan your Jaco activities ahead of time to make the most out of your vacation.

-It’s time to draft that itinerary and fill it with the ultimate Jaco activities from start to finish.
+It’s time to draft that itinerary and to fill it with the ultimate things to do in Jaco Costa Rica from start to finish.